interledger/rfcs/0000-interledger-quoting-protocol-v2.md

 3. **Recognition of Quoting as an Application-Specific Concern** - Given the unreliability of quotes, different applications will need to handle fluctuating rates and liquidity differently.
 For example, the mechanism used to judge the cost of a stream of payments versus a single payment must actively take into account the changing rates.
 This suggests that different applications may need different types of quoting functionality or may not use quoting at all.
 4. **Enabling Evolution of the Quoting Protocol** - Protocols on the Interledger Layer must be implemented by all participants and will thus be more difficult to update.
 Taking quoting out of the realm of connectors will enable different quoting protocols to evolve over time.

-Note that ILQPv2 assumes all connector exchange rates are linear, rather than using Liquidity Curves like ILQPv1.
+Note that ILQPv2 assumes all connector exchange rates are linear and that there are no fixed fees.
+This removes Liquidity Curves, which are used in ILQPv1.
 See [Appendix A: Linear Exchange Rates](#appendix-a-linear-exchange-rates) for details.

 ### Scope